pmagixc/5.3-res/README.md

 # Credits:

-- me for making this skill issued repo
+- me for putting this together
 - hiro for resources
 - dimbreath for resources as well
 - yuuki for resource inspiration